cloudflare/pint/docs/configuration.md

   Default value for `required` is `false`.
 Set it to `true` if you want to hard fail in case of remote Prometheus issues.
 Note that setting it to `true` might block PRs when running `pint ci` until pint is able to talk to Prometheus again.
-- `paths` - optional path filter, if specified only paths matching one of listed regexp patterns will use this Prometheus server for checks.
+- `include` - optional path filter, if specified only paths matching one of listed regexp patterns will use this Prometheus server for checks.
+- `exclude` - optional path filter, if specified any path matching one of listed regexp patterns will never use this Prometheus server for checks.
+  `exclude` takes precedence over `include.

 Example: